 I’m going to go a little off track here.

 History and science tell us a crucial fact.
 Wolves did not eat grains as part of their natural diet.
 Wolves would not have been capable of processing grains and converting them to energy.
-Over time and domestication, though, many dogs have evolved to eat and process grains (very interesting study).
+Over time and domestication, however, many dogs have evolved to eat and process grains (very interesting study).

 Have all dogs evolved to eat grains?